-To apply for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, North Carolina Student Incentive Grant, Federal Work-Study, and scholarships, a student should secure and complete a Free Application for Federal Student Aid (FAFSA) from the high school guidance counselor or from the Financial Aid Officer at CCCC, and mail it to the Federal Student Aid Programs.
-Students can visit the FAFSA website at www.fafsa.ed.gov.
+To apply for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, and scholarships, a student should complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
 In order to have the results of the FAFSA sent to CCCC, a student should list "CCCC" in the college release section of the application and include CCCC's Title IV Code number of 005449.